Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Introduction

 where $\PtO \colon \designSpace_k \times \paramSpace \rightarrow \dataSpace_k$ is the forward map, and $\noise_k \sim \mathcal{N}(\bvec{0},\Cnoise(\design_k))$ is the Gaussian noise.
 Under these assumptions, the stage-$k$ likelihood is independent of previous experiments, \ie,

-Of particular interest are problems where the forward map is nonlinear and costly to evaluate, such as when it is defined implicitly through a partial differential equation (PDE).
+We are particularly interested in problems where the forward map is nonlinear and expensive to evaluate, e.g., those implicitly defined through a partial differential equation (PDE).
 In these settings, $\params$ typically represents a discretized functional input to the PDE, making it high-dimensional.
 For simplicity, we assume constant dimensions for the design and observed data spaces across all experimental stages, and that both the forward map $\PtO$ and noise model remain the same, although these assumptions are not essential to our approach.

 There are various sOED formulations, including~\cite{HuanMarzouk:2016:1,ShenHuan:2023:1,FosterIvanovaMalikRainforth:2021:1}, which involve some degree of ``lookahead'', taking future experiments into account when choosing the optimal design at each experimental stage.
-We focus on applications without a hard limit on the experimental budget, where a greedy or myopic approach to sOED is particularly effective.
-To this end, we consider the design of multiple experiments, where the conditions at each experimental stage are chosen to maximize the \emph{incremental expected information gain} (iEIG),
+We focus on applications without a hard limit on the experimental budget, where a greedy approach to sOED is particularly effective.
+At each experimental stage, defining the Kullback--Leibler (KL) divergence of the posterior from the prior